Updated September 2020

 It’s important to remember amid the controversy that there are benefits to zero hour contracts.
 The flexible aspect lets people fit work in around, for examples, studies or caring for others.
 Some weeks other commitments dictate whether or not an individual is available to work, so with a job that allows them to pick and choose which shifts to take, they may then decline or accept at very short notice.
 It was revealed that a number of councils and government organisations employ people on zero hour contracts, as well as some large high street outlets.
 Additionally it is argued that by utilising these arrangements, jobs are created that might otherwise not exist and provide an initial route into work for many.

-At present, it is estimated by the Office for National Statistics that there are 250,000 people in the UK working on zero hours contracts with a fifth of employers employing at least one person on zero hours.
+In 2019, the Office for National Statistics reported that there were 896,000 people in the UK working on zero hours contracts with a fifth of employers employing at least one person on zero hours.
 How old a person is determines how likely they are to be employed on one of these contracts, with young people (18-24) or people over the age of 50 being twice more likely to be employed on one than any other age group.

 We'd love to hear your thoughts.
 Do you utilise zero hours contracts?
 How do your employees find them?
-If your company employs workers on varied contracts, you can use myhrtoolkit to keep track of them.
+If your company employs workers on variable hours contracts, you can use myhrtoolkit to keep track of them.
 Take a look to see how we can improve on your current HR systems.

 Written by Fiona Sanderson

 Fiona is Marketing Manager at myhrtoolkit.
 Her areas of expertise include HR systems, productivity, employment law updates, and creating HR infographics.